GuidanceMantras/GuidanceMantras/README.md

 - Police/Fire exams (called once in 5 years for minimum 1000 positions)
 - Revenue/Tax  exams (called once in 5 years for minimum 1000 positions)
 - KAS (For decision making positions in state government, like UPSC) (called once in 5 years for minimum 400 positions)
-- Social welfare exams (called once in 5 years for minimum 400 positions)
+- Social welfare department exams (called once in 5 years for minimum 400 positions)
 - FDA/SDA (Called twice in 5 years for minimum 4000 positions)
 - PSI (Called once in 5 years for minimum 400 positions)
 - Teacher/Lecture (called once in 5 years for minimum 3000 positions)